starstalker9160/Sudoku-Solver/README.md

 # Sudoku-GUI-Solver

 This is a sudoku solver using the backtracking algorithm.
-It includes a graphical GUI as well as a text based version.
+It includes a graphical GUI.

 Run GUI.py to play sudoku.

+## Requierments

+Must have pygame.
+`pip install pygame`

 ## Instructions